Eastbound I-70 In Glenwood Canyon Closing Overnight Tuesday For Emergency Repairs

 Several mud and debris flows in Glenwood Canyon happened during heavy rainstorms over the summer.
 The mudslides are a result of the Grizzly Creek Fire, which burned up and down the canyon walls, destroying large sections of vegetation, in 2020.

-The interstate was fully closed for the first half of August and the limited reopening since then has had traffic traveling on one lane in each direction.MORE NEWS: Butchers From Colorado, New Mexico, Wyoming Try To Prove They're A Cut Above The Rest
+The interstate was fully closed for the first half of August and the limited reopening since then has had traffic traveling on one lane in each direction.MORE NEWS: Mountain Lion Relocated After Hanging Out In Boulder Neighborhood

 LINK: CDOT Glenwood Canyon Emergency Repairs Information Page